oruga-ui/theme-bulma/README.md

 Bulma is a highly customizable CSS framework.
 From colors to typography, spacing and sizes, forms and layouts, all parts of Bulma can be customized by the user (see [Bulma Customization](https://bulma.io/documentation/customize/concepts/)).

-To use the examples below start by creating a custom sass/scss file like `main.scss` (you can call it anything) and import it instead of `bulma.css` like this:
+Using the following sample code below you **don't need** `import '@oruga-ui/theme-bulma/dist/bulma.css'` but you have to add a custom sass/scss file (like `main.scss`) to customize Bulma and the theme variables.

 ```js
 import { createApp } from 'vue'